Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 cd ~/FoodTrackerBackend/FoodServer
 mkdir public
 ```
-The default location for a static file server is the ./public directory so we will create one in our server as the location for saving our users pictures.
+The default location for a static file server is the ./public directory so we will create one in our server as the location for saving our users' pictures.

 2. Open your `Sources > Application > Application.swift` file
 3. Setup the file handler to write to the web hosting directory by adding the following under the mealStore declaration: